pallavije/linearRegression/README.md

-# linearRegression for predicting Sales from Advertising
+# linear Regression for predicting Sales from Advertising
 Hosted using AWS using EC2